 Water pressure gauges are simply tools to help you read water pressure.
-You can use a water pressure gauge to measure static water pressure, well pressure as well as pressure for sprinkler and irrigation systems.
-Water pressure gauges can also be used to identify leaks in plumbing or gardening systems, as well as detect a dip in pressure due to unusual deposits found in pipework.
+You can use a water pressure gauge to measure static water pressure, well pressure as well as pressure for sprinkler and irrigation system.
+Water pressure gauges can also be used to identify leaks in gardening or plumbing systems, as well as detect a dip in pressure due to unusual deposits found in pipework.

 You will never find out if your water pressure is right until you get a new water pressure gauge.
 What is the best water pressure gauge though?
 We have here six great water pressure gauges from companies that include Flotec, Pool Supply Town and Rain Bird.
 We will take a look at their positive aspects as well as their negative aspects, and later determine which water pressure gauge is worth your investment.